yrohitz/PswdGenerator/READ.md

 💬 Final Note

-PassForge is not just a tool—it's a step toward building secure digital habits.
+PassForge is not just a tool, it's a step toward building secure digital habits.
 Simple, fast, and effective.